 - The diplomate must be a graduate of an AOA-accredited College of Osteopathic Medicine.

-- The diplomate must hold an unrestricted state license to practice medicine.
+- The diplomate must hold an active state license to practice medicine.

 - The diplomate must be able to show evidence of conformity to the standards set in the Code of Ethics of the American Osteopathic Association.